ZayDekX/UNET/docs/class-metadata.md

 > **Note**: Source generator will add prefix for exposed types, so there is no need to do it manually!

-# Details

-This section describes some use case scenarios and solutions divided by categories.

 ## Class

 It's impossible to use native type as a real parent for managed class, but it is possible to create a partial wrapper for existing native type, because Unreal Engine have a reflection system, which allows to receive all the required information about requested type.